Latest News

 Close

-The founding partners are all healthcare providers and former academic faculty members.
-We were frustrated with the quality of sponsored scientific information.
+The founding partners were all healthcare providers and former academic faculty members.
+We were frustrated with the quality of the sponsored scientific information that was out there.
 Much of it was biased and not relevant to our clinical practices.
-It simply wasn't helping any of us to deliver better care.
+It simply wasn’t helping any of us to deliver better care.
 We knew we could do a better job so we started the company with the goal of producing high quality scientific content that was balanced and relevant to the practicing clinician.
-We've done our best to remain true to our original mission.
+We’ve done our best to remain true to our original mission.

-Today, the industry is much more heavily regulated and technology has revolutionized everything.
+The industry is much more heavily regulated and technology has revolutionized everything.
 The past emphasized the prescriber, but the future is all about partnering with and empowering patients.
 Patients want and deserve a greater say in the care that they receive.
 They can access medical information as easily and quickly as clinicians can.
-They are savvier about healthcare, but they still need help to interpret medical information and understand how it relates to them.
+They are more savvy about healthcare, but they still need help to interpret medical information and understand how it relates to them.
 Future therapies will need to be tailored to individual patient needs.
 Industry must change the way in which it conducts trials and publishes results.
-The concept of clinical relevance now applies to the individual patient and that drives the programs we develop.
+The concept of clinical relevance now applies to the individual patient.